numbas/editor-docs/source/exam/reference.rst

         Anyone can edit this
             Anyone, even users who are not logged in, can see and edit this exam.

-.. topic:: Individual access rights
+.. topic:: Give access to a user

     Type a name into the search box to find a user.
     Click on a user's name in the results list to add them to the access list.

     Named users can have the following rights:

     .. glossary::